alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 - Characters don't always change for the better.
 - Some stories are about how people are corrupted - how angels fall.
-- Cool example from the Godfather
+- Cool example from the Godfather.

 ### Flip-flops

 - Flip-flops are characters who are opposites, but exchange character traits.
 - Each has something the other is lacking, and by exchanging traits they become whole.
-- Sometimes only one of the characters need to change and the other is the catalyst for that change (Beauty and the Beast, Shrek, ...)
+- Sometimes only one of the characters needs to change and the other is the catalyst for that change (Beauty and the Beast, Shrek, ...)

 ### Characters who don't change

 - Do characters always need to change?
 No, they don't.
-- But you always have to remember what your armature is and why are you are telling the story.
+- But you always have to remember what your armature is and why you are telling the story.
 Let that make the decision for you.
 - What is the best way to dramatize your point?
 - Cool example of this (situation that doesn't change) from The Twilight Zone.

 ### Killing the protagonist

 - Killing the protagonist is the ultimate sacrifice.
-- Maker sure they finish theirs story first.
+- Make sure they finish their story first.

 ## Chapter V

 ### Tell the truth

-- Always tell the **truth** ie. don't make you characters say or do something stupid or create unlikely or illogical situations just for plot convenience.
+- Always tell the **truth** ie. don't make your characters say or do something stupid or create unlikely or illogical situations just for plot convenience.
 - Lying is visible ink.
 It is easy for the audience to see and therefore doesn't work.
 - If you can show that a hero had fears, doubts, and human foibles but did a heroic thing anyway, it makes him all the more heroic.
 - The truth will always be sadder, happier, funnier, scarier, and more profound than the best lie.
 More importantly, the audience never "sees" it, but does feel it.